Interactions Podcast

 Law, Religion, and The Johnson Amendment

-On November 14th, Canopy Forum will host a virtual conference regarding the recent court filing of the Internal Revenue Service which introduced a reinterpretation of the Johnson Amendment.
-Register to attend here!
+Canopy Forum hosted a virtual conference regarding the recent court filing of the Internal Revenue Service, which introduced a reinterpretation of the Johnson Amendment.
+The conference recording and essays will be published here.

 Read More